codycarroll/m371-s24/README.md

 ## Material Covered:

+This is a mathematical statistics course.
 The topics we aim to cover will include:
 - Point and Interval Estimation (MLEs, Method of Moments, Pivots)
 - Bayesian Methods
 - Sufficiency, Efficiency, and Fisher Information